 It is the goal of the board to promote a healthy social, intellectual, emotional, and physical self-concept in the students enrolled in the school district.
 Each student attending school will have the opportunity to use the education program and services as a means for self-improvement and individual growth.
 In so doing, the students are expected to conduct themselves in a manner that assures every other student the same opportunity.

-The board supports the delivery of the education program and services to students free of discrimination on the basis of race, sex, creed, color, national origin, religion, marital status, sexual orientation, gender identity, disability, or socio-economic status.
+The board supports the delivery of the education program and services to students free of discrimination on the basis age, color creed, national origin, race, religion, marital status, sex, sexual orientation, gender identity, physical attributes, genetic information, physical or mental ability or disability, ancestry, political party preference, political belief, military status, socioeconomic status, pregnancy, or familial status.
 This concept of equal educational opportunity serves as a guide for the board and employees in making decisions relating to school district facilities, employment, selection of educational materials, equipment, curriculum, and regulations affecting students.

 In the delivery of the educational program, students shall treat the employees with respect and students will receive the same in return.
 Employees have the best interests of the students in mind and will assist them in school-related or personal matters if they are able to do so.
 Students should feel free to discuss problems, whether school-related or personal, with the guidance counselor or other employees.